7 Technical Sales Engineer Training Topics that Drive Better Business Results

 - Core product training

 Companies often update products and release new ones, so Michaels “brought the product team to explain the nuts and bolts of the product.
-We did internal trainings on demos, and how to weave in new features,” he said.
+We did internal training on demos, and how to weave in new features,” he said.

 - Technical industry training